Malta is landscapes like no other & elegant architecture.

 Whether you want to do some window shopping, or you’ve left some bits to the last minute, Birmingham Airport has great shops for you to browse.
 Check out World Duty Free for great savings, grab a magazine and a bag of sweets for the plane from WHSmith, and even get some new jewellery at Accessorize.
 If you’re looking to spruce up your wardrobe before your flight to Malta, you’ll find fashion stores like Kurt Geiger too.

-Need to get some euros?
-Then head over to our Travelex stores conveniently located in the Arrivals area of the terminal building and Departures Lounge.
+Need currency for your trip abroad?
+Then look no further and head over to our Travelex stores conveniently located in the Arrivals area of the terminal building and Departures Lounge.
 If you prefer, you can pre-order your currency and get next day collection if you order before 3pm at Birmingham Airport.

 We’ve got five airport lounges , where you can enjoy complimentary food and drinks, unlimited WiFi and great runway views before you fly, so why not take advantage and pre-book your entry?